 37. Other commenters addressed Rule 3, suggesting that the requirement of providing accurate and factual information in communications is broader than prohibiting manipulation.
 NASUCA believes that Rule 3 covers misinformation that could be harmful but that does not amount to intentional misrepresentation, such as negligent transaction reporting that could manipulate index prices.
 NYISO agrees and urges the Commission to retain a broad requirement for accurate and complete information provided to RTOs, ISOs, and the Commission.
-PJM likewise says that Rule 3 is needed to impose an affirmative duty to provide accurate information even in circumstances involving no intent to deceive.
+PJM likewise says that Rule 3 is needed to impose an affirmative duty to provide accurate information even in circumstances involving no intent to Start Printed Page 9817deceive.
 CAISO argues that Rule 3 prohibits submitting any false information, not just material information.
 SCE argues that Rule 3 is a superior formulation to the anti-manipulation rule and urges that it be used instead of the Rule 10b-5 language.

 38. Some commenters believe Rule 4 is unnecessary, arguing that false reporting to an index publisher would be a violation of the new anti-manipulation rule.
 EPSA, for instance, urges the Commission to repeal Rule 4 but reaffirm the applicability of the Policy Statement on price indices.
 Ameren, on the other hand, proposes that Rule 4 be added to the anti-manipulation regulations to explicitly require any entity to provide accurate and factual information to price index publishers.
 CAISO believes that it is necessary to maintain a separate requirement in Rule 4 to report transaction information accurately to the extent a seller reports such information to price index publishers, because the accuracy of the information published should not depend upon whether the provider of the information had an intent to defraud.
 EEI sees value in the guidance provided by Rule 4 and suggests that it be adopted as a Commission rule, thereby applying to all market participants.
 TDUS calls for the retention of requirements to report changes in reporting status.